yannick-lc/yannick-lc.github.io/drafts/2025-10-05-constrained-clustering.md

 \end{align*}
 $$

+Precision about why E step and M step.

 These two problems are actually pretty easy to solve.
 Indeed, we could prove that the solution to the E step is

 $$